mephi42/ctf/2019.10.07-Balsn_CTF_2019/misc-Need_some_flags_2/README.md

 ```

 Then rebuild the image and run it with `--privileged` flag to enable debugging
-(this is actually an overkill but who cares):
+(this is actually an overkill - something like `--cap-add=SYS_PTRACE
+--security-opt=apparmor:unconfined` might suffice, but it's so much longer):

 ```
 $ docker build -t need_some_flags_2 .